roslein/c_plusplus_menu/README.md

 # c_plusplus_menu
-this repository is for upload of my c++ project
+this repository is for upload of my c++ project and for practicing git/github.